dpzrz/SEC-335/Week1.md

 Attack Mehodology, Reconnaissance, Scanning, Explotation, Post-Explotation

+### Activity 1.2

+Using Google remote desktop were able to access our kali linux machine from our native browsers.

 ### Assignment 1.2

 Using multiple passive recon tools we tried to gather as much infomration on our target as possible.
 Using Netcraft were able to get a btter understaing of their webistes secuirty an technology used throught the site.

-Using another tool based in kali linux called theHarvester were able to identofy networks and hosts.
-These outputs can help us get a better understanding of the
+Using another tool based in kali linux called theHarvester were able to identify networks and hosts.
+These outputs can help us get a better understanding of the connections the target has.

-### Assignment 1.3